 Notes

 - Pork tenderloin comes in different shapes and sizes.
-It does not usually have just two defined sides… sometimes it has 3 or even 4.
+It doesn't usually have just two defined sides… sometimes it has 3 or even 4.
 Make sure to season and sear every side for the best results.

 Add Your Own Notes